yfwang27/StatisticsInR_original2016/README.md

 The Course
 ========================================================
 This course introduces statistics in R and practices.
+It is the original version of the statistics in R course that generated in 2016.

 The course consists of 3 sections; session1: data summary, session2: hypothesis testing and anova and session3: correlation and linear regression.
 Each section is presented as both HTMl and Rpres markdown ( to allow for intergration of the presentation in the RStudion enviroment itself).
 Exercises and answer sheets are included after all subsections to practice techniques and provide future reference examples.